List of Animaniacs characters: Pinky and the Brain

-Pinky and the Brain are two anthropomorphic white mice kept in a cage at ACME Labs, voiced by Rob Paulsen and Maurice LaMarche, respectively.
+Pinky (voiced by Rob Paulsen) and the Brain (voiced by Maurice LaMarche) are two anthropomorphic white mice kept in a cage at ACME Labs.
 The Brain is serious and devious, the leader, and constantly devising plans to conquer the world.
 He resembles and sounds like Orson Welles.
-Pinky is eccentric and unintelligent but loyal to the Brain.
+Pinky is eccentric and simple-minded but loyal to the Brain.
 In 1995, they were spun off into a cartoon series of their own.
-As of now, they are the only non-Warner Siblings segment to regularly appear in the 2020 revival series where Brain appears as more villainous.
+As of now, they are the only non-Warner Siblings segment to regularly appear in the 2020 revival series, where Brain appears as more villainous.
 The revival revealed that the reason why Brain wants to take over the world is that he was frustrated and angered by how the scientists mistreated him when they demonstrated his helplessness during his youth, and since then, he vowed that he would be in control of what happens around him.